getsentry/sentry-docs/docs/pricing.rst

 Pricing
 =======

-All paying customers receive unlimited members and projects, email support, and access to every Sentry’s product features for a base price of $15 monthly (or $144 annually).
+All paying customers receive unlimited members and projects, email support, and access to every Sentry product features for a base price of $15 monthly (or $144 annually).
 Pricing is based on your event data volume and has two options.
 You may either pay for what you use with monthly on-demand capacity or prepay for significant discounts (up to 70%) with reserved capacity.

 Concepts
 --------